atulv2861/quintessence/README.md

-# Quintessence Consultants Website Clone
+# Seven Healer Consultants Website Clone

-A complete clone of the [Quintessence Consultants website](https://sevenhealerconsultants.in/) built with modern web technologies.
+A complete clone of the [Seven Healer Consultants website](https://sevenhealerconsultants.in/) built with modern web technologies.

 ## 🏗️ Tech Stack